Olindsa32/BasicCAD/CasterProject/ReadMe.md

 ### Reflection

-Again this one was easy because it was essentially making 2/3rds of the base again.
+This one was just as easy as the base maybe easier.
+Instead of doing a linear sketch pattern like I did on the base since it was a square I could instead do a circular sketch pattern which only took putting 4 on the amount and choosing the center of the square for the rotation point.

 ---